 Christa has a BA (Hons) in modern languages from Kent University.
 She converted to law and studied for Law Society Finals at ULaw Guildford.
 She practised in London firms, specialising in family law and was appointed to the Law Society Children Panel before joining ULaw in 1998.
 Christa teaches and is Module Lead for the following subjects: Real Estate and Family on the LPC, Family Law on the LLB, Property Practice on SQE1, Interviewing and Legal Writing on SQE2 and Family Law on SQE Plus.
 She also co-authors Family Law and Practice (CLP).

 Jan graduated with a BA (Hons) in Psychology from the University of Durham before converting to law at ULaw in Guildford.
-She was admitted as a solicitor in 1996 and specialised in Commercial Property before moving into legal education.
-Jan teaches a range of subjects on the LPC and LLB courses.
-Jan has a particular interest in technology-supported education and has recently completed a PgCert in Learning Technologies at the University of Leicester.
+She was admitted as a solicitor in 1996 and specialised in commercial property before moving into legal education.
+Jan teaches a range of subjects on the SQE, PgDL/MA and LPC courses.
+Jan has particular interests in contract, property and commercial law.
+She has a PgCHE from ULaw and is a Fellow of Advance HE.

 Katie is a Senior Lecturer at ULaw’s Bloomsbury Campus.
 She studied Classics at Durham University before completing the GDL and LPC at ULaw, Guildford.
 After qualification, she spent 5 years working at Fox Williams as a corporate lawyer before joining ULaw in 2005.
 Katie teaches various subjects on the LPC including Business Law and Practice and Employment Law.